ryanmcdermott/clean-code-javascript/README.md

 etc.)."
 That's an even scarier definition.

-The best explanation for this is if you have a parent class and a child class, then the base class and child class can be used interchangeably without getting incorrect results.
+The best explanation for this is if you have a parent class and a child class, then an instance of the parent class can be replaced by an instance of the child class without getting incorrect results.
 This might still be confusing, so let's take a look at the classic Square-Rectangle example.
 Mathematically, a square is a rectangle, but if you model it using the "is-a" relationship via inheritance, you quickly get into trouble.

 **Bad:**
 ```javascript